 Under PC 422, there are no specific crimes you must threaten to commit in order to be convicted of making criminal threats.
 For instance, you don’t have to say “I will murder you” or “I will assault you” to be convicted.
 As long as your threat was to commit “great bodily injury” or death upon another person, your act could be considered a criminal threat.

-So, what does a threat of “great bodily injury” entail?
+What does a threat of “great bodily injury” entail?
 It means that you threatened to commit significant or substantial injury to the person.
 If you make a threat to cause slight or moderate harm to an individual, it is not considered a criminal threat.

 It is important to note that a criminal threat can also be directed to a group of people rather than just one individual.
 For example, if you are fired from a job and you send an email to a former co-worker stating “everyone should watch their backs,” that could be considered a criminal threat.